RocketChat/EmbeddedChat/packages/docs/docs/introduction.md

 </a>
 </div>

+## Try It Out 🚀

+Explore our project in action!
+It's live for a sneak peek and testing at: https://rocketchat.github.io/EmbeddedChat/

+Test credentials:

+- **Username:** test_acc
+- **Password:** test_acc

 ## Installation and usage

 Set up and start using the product in no time.
 Dive into our installation and usage docs [here](Usage/embeddedchat_setup.md)